 MiniDFT is a plane-wave denstity functional theory (DFT) mini-app for modeling materials.
 Given an set of atomic coordinates and pseudopotentials, MiniDFT computes self-consistent solutions of the Kohn-Sham equations using either the LDA or PBE exchange-correlation functionals.
 For each iteration of the self-consistent field cycle, the Fock matrix is constructed and then diagonalized.
-To build the Fock matrix, Fast Fourier Transforms are used to tranform orbitals from the plane wave basis ( where the kinetic energy is most readily compted ) to real space (where the potential is evaluated ) and back.
+To build the Fock matrix, Fast Fourier Transforms are used to transform orbitals from the plane wave basis ( where the kinetic energy is most readily compted ) to real space (where the potential is evaluated ) and back.
 Davidson diagonalization is used to compute the orbital energies and update the orbital coefficients.

 The MiniDFT mini-app was excised from the general-purpose Quantum Espresso (QE) code.
 Quantum Espresso is licensed per the GNU General Public License (GPL).
 A copy of the GPL is provided in the distribution's 'License' file.